jacoblb64/in-search-of-stuff/src/items/hawbuck-lean-wallet.md

 A few years later, I discovered the Mighty Wallet at design shop.
 It was covered in comic book panels and felt lightweight and organized.
 I had never heard of Tyvek, and loved the idea of it being durable and water resistant. $25 was achievable on my budget at the time and I decided to upgrade.
 Even the two-sectioned bill area felt like a luxury.
 Quickly, I couldn't imagine having a wallet of any other kind of material.
 I loved the simplicity and ease that it allowed me.

-![A new Mighty Wallet](/assets/hawbuck-lean-wallet/mighty-wallet-new.jpg) *My last might wallet, brand new and untouched*
+![A new Mighty Wallet](/assets/hawbuck-lean-wallet/mighty-wallet-new.jpg) *My last Mighty Wallet, brand new and untouched*

 Years passed and in university I found my wallet fraying at the edges, my now larger assortment of ID's and cards now poking out of the corners.
 I thought about moving on to something more "mature", more "refined", more "adult".
 I was even gifted a nice leather wallet one year that I spent some time with--but the bulk and heft of it never let me be comfortable with it.